MystenLabs/sui/doc/src/learn/tokenomics/gas-in-sui.md

 Ultimately, a successful transaction will require the end user to pay the transaction's `total_gas_fees`.
 However, since it is challenging to perfectly forecast computation time before the transaction is processed, the `gas_budget` condition also requires the `gas_budget` to be at least as large as the transaction's `computation_fees` in case the transaction aborts.
 In some cases -- especially in the presence of high storage rebates, and, thus negative net storage fees -- the Gas Budget may be higher than the total gas fees paid by the end user.

-Importantly, the minimum Gas Budget is 2,000 MIST.
-This ensures validators can be compensated with at least 2,000 MIST even if the Gas Budget is incorrectly specified and the transaction aborts.
-Additionally, this protects the Sui Network from being spammed with a large number of transactions with minimal gas budgets.
+The minimum Gas Budget is 2,000 MIST.
 The maximum Gas Budget is 50 billion MIST or 50 SUI.
 This protects the network against overflow of internal multiplications and gas limits for denial of service attack.

 As mentioned above, the Storage Rebate currently equals 99% of the originally paid Storage Fees.
 Since the Gas Budget applies to the totality of Gas Fees, it will often be the case that a transaction will only go through if the Gas Budget is considerably higher than the Net Gas Fees that a user ultimately pays.